-- (1) We have assumed, for purposes of preparing this table, that we make all change in control payments to each continuing named executive officer in July 2017.
-We have excluded for the purpose of this calculation, amounts paid to each named executive officer for accrued, but unpaid base salary and vacation pay payable within ten days after termination of employment. - (2) In calculating the single sum actuarial equivalent, we used an interest rate equal to 3.65% and the mortality table named and described in detail in Section A.1 of the pension plan, after reduction, if any, of the benefit using the "Regular Factors" under Section A.4 of the pension plan, and each continuing executive officer's age at December 31, 2016, less a percentage of primary social security benefits.
-The change in control benefit for Ms. Kruger is \$8,240.
-Without the change in control, Ms. Kruger's supplemental retirement plan benefit accrual percentage is 59.5% of final average earnings based on her credited service.
-The maximum accrual percentage allowed under the plan is 60.0% until the participant has 30 years of service then increases by 2% per year until it reaches 80%.
-Ms. Kruger has 24.25 years of service; therefore, a change in control will have minimal impact on Ms. Kruger's benefit. - (3) Welfare benefits include (i) 85% of dental, medical and vision insurance premiums paid by the company for each named executive officer, under the insurance plans currently offered by the company, (ii) each named executive officer's pro rata share of the group term life insurance and accidental death and dismemberment premiums, (iii) reimbursement of health club dues for each named executive officer, up to a maximum of \$1,800 a year, and (iv) reimbursement for a health examination for each named executive officer, up to a maximum of \$2,500 biannually.
+- We have assumed, for purposes of preparing this table, that we make all change in control payments to each continuing named executive officer in July 2018.
+We have excluded for the purpose of this calculation, amounts paid to each named executive officer for accrued, but unpaid base salary and vacation pay payable within ten days after termination of employment. - (2) In calculating the single sum actuarial equivalent, we used an interest rate equal to 3.71% and the mortality table named and described in detail in Section A.1 of the pension plan, after reduction, if any, of the benefit using the "Regular Factors" under Section A.4 of the pension plan, and each continuing executive officer's age at December 31, 2017, less a percentage of primary social security benefits.
+Ms. Kruger has already accrued the maximum percentage that may be accrued under the supplemental retirement plan so a change in control will have no impact on her supplemental retirement plan benefits. - Welfare benefits include (i) 85% of dental, medical and vision insurance premiums paid by the company for each named executive officer, under the insurance plans currently offered by the company, (ii) each named executive officer's pro rata share of the group term life insurance and accidental death and dismemberment premiums, (iii) reimbursement of health club dues for each named executive officer, up to a maximum of \$1,800 a year, and (iv) reimbursement for a health examination for each named executive officer, up to a maximum of \$2,500 biannually.
 Welfare benefit amounts were calculated based on these benefits for a period of three years after termination of employment for Mr. Sprowls and Ms. Tang and two years after termination of employment for each of the other named executive officers.
-We assumed, for the purposes of this table, that each executive officer would be reimbursed up to the maximum amount for health club benefits and biannual health examination. - (4) We estimated the value of this benefit as the difference between (i) the wholesale value of the company car which the named executive officer has the right to purchase at the wholesale value, and (ii) the retail value of the car as shown in a national auto research publication. - (5) We measured the fair value of restricted stock units which were not converted to shares at December 31, 2016 assuming the price of our common shares on the date of each executive's termination of employment was \$45.56. - We measured the fair value of 2015 and 2016 performance stock award units which were not converted to shares as of December 31, 2016 assuming the price of our common shares on the date of each executive's termination of employment was \$45.56.
-Under the terms of the performance stock award agreements, the performance period ends on the date of termination of employment as a result of the change of control and termination of employment, which we assumed to be December 31, 2016, and the performance targets for the aggregate GSWC operating expense and the ASUS cumulative net earnings were reduced to account for the reduction in the number of days in the performance period.

-(7) This executive's payment will be reduced to the extent necessary so that no portion of such payment will be subject to excise tax under Section 4999 of the Internal Revenue Code, provided that the reduction will result in the executive retaining a greater amount of the payment on an after-tax basis (after taking into account federal, state and local income taxes and payroll taxes).
+We assumed, for the purposes of this table, that each executive officer would be reimbursed up to the maximum amount for health club benefits and biannual health examination. - (4) We estimated the value of this benefit as the difference between (i) the wholesale value of the company car which the named executive officer has the right to purchase at the wholesale value, and (ii) the retail value of the car as shown in a national auto research publication. - (5) We measured the fair value of restricted stock units which were not converted to shares at December 31, 2017 assuming the price of our common shares on the date of each executive's termination of employment was \$57.91. - We measured the fair value of 2016 and 2017 performance stock award units which were not converted to shares as of December 31, 2017 assuming the price of our common shares on the date of each executive's termination of employment was \$57.91.
+Under the terms of the performance stock award agreements, the performance period ends on the date of termination of employment because of the change of control and termination of employment, which we assumed to be December 31, 2017, and the performance targets for the aggregate GSWC operating expense and the ASUS cumulative net earnings were reduced to account for the reduction in the number of days in the performance period. - This executive's payment will be reduced to the extent necessary so that no portion of such payment will be subject to excise tax under Section 4999 of the Internal Revenue Code, provided that the reduction will result in the executive retaining a greater amount of the payment on an after-tax basis (after taking into account federal, state and local income taxes and payroll taxes).